 The Council's fish and wildlife program consists of a number of different types of "measures."
-The Northwest Power Act (and thus the program, too) uses the term "measures" [see Sections 4(h)(2) , (5), and (6)] in a way that means the actions or things to be done to benefit fish and wildlife affected by the Columbia River hydroelectric facilities.
+The Northwest Power Act (and thus the program, too) uses the term "measures" [see Sections 4(h)(2), (5), and (6), and (6), and the means the actions or things to be done to benefit fish and wildlife affected by the Columbia River hydroelectric facilities.